nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Sep 12 2022)
+### Joke of the day (Tue Sep 13 2022)
 <!-- joke -->
->Scotty in Star Trek often says 'Ye cannae change the laws of physics.'
-This is untrue.
-Chuck Norris can change the laws of physics.
-With his fists.
+>The pie scene in 'American Pie' is based on a dare Chuck Norris took when he was younger.
+However, in Chuck Norris' case, the 'pie' was the molten crater of an active volcano.
 <!-- /joke -->

-*Last update: Mon, 12 Sep 2022 00:59:21 GMT*
+*Last update: Tue, 13 Sep 2022 00:59:34 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)